shyrodgau/imbraw2dng/README.md

 Your browser will download them according to its download settings, so it might pop up a dialog where to save it for each file if so configured, or throw all files into your Downloads directory (possibly renaming it) if so configured , or, or, or...

-Conversion to DNG currently sets the Timestamp Tags if the filename seems to be a reasonable I'm Back filename (i.e. `YYYY_MMDD_hhmmss`), and the
+When you use the android app or point browser directly to the converter page on your ImB, it should be intuitive!
+If you do not think so, let me know.

-OriginalRawFilename to the name of the RAW inputfile.
+Conversion to DNG currently sets the Timestamp Tags if the filename seems to be a reasonable I'm Back filename, and the OriginalRawFilename to the name of the RAW inputfile.
 That way you can name the DNG file whatever you like without losing much of the original information.

 If you ever need to revert the original RAW from the DNG (e.g. to do the conversion again with a never version), this is possbile using [imbdng2raw.html](https://shyrodgau.github.io/imbraw2dng/imbdng2raw.html)